 - Mentored research - PREMIER fellows will be mentored by one primary established mentor associated with the core of central interest to the fellow and 1-2 secondary mentors from the other cores to enhance the fellow’s experience.

-- Didactic training may lead to a master’s degree, such as Master of Science in Clinical and Translation Science (MS-CTS).
+- Didactic training may lead to a master’s degree, such as a Master of Science in Clinical and Translation Science (MS-CTS).
 Elective courses are listed in the table below.
+Explore other master's programs, such as Master of Public Health or Master of Science Programs.

 - All trainees will be required to attend at least one annual national meeting related to their research area of interest.
 As PREMIER encompasses a wide range of multidisciplinary, a number of national organizations may provide suitable venues for attendance as well as presentation.